(also strine) informal

 - What knowledge I possess of the intricacies of Strine may fairly be blamed on this small volume.

-Of or relating to Australians or Australian English: he spoke with a broad Strine accent
+Relating to Australians or Australian English: he spoke with a broad Strine accent

 More example sentences